-Trekking in Nepal for the first time?
-This information can be useful to you.
+Trip Difficulty Grading information can be useful to you.
 Trekking in Nepal can be classified into different levels depending on the features of routes and the elevation.
 Climates and remoteness also play a role in grading.
-However, trekking can be done by all level of trekkers comfortably, if chosen the right level of the trek as some routes can be tough including a higher level of elevations.
-It is therefore advised people to get some preparations done such as including walking, jogging and stretching in your daily life before you depart.
+However, trekking can be done by all levels of trekkers comfortably if chosen the right level of the trek as some routes can be tough, including a higher level of elevations.
+It is therefore advised people to get some preparations done, such as including walking, jogging, and stretching in your daily life before you depart.
 It is also highly advisable for people suffering from cardiac or respiratory problems to consult their doctors.
 Please refer to the different level of trekking below:

-In this level of trekking, the experience is not desirable, but the fitness is crucial.
-It is advisable not to undertake a C grade trek for those who have asthma, high blood pressure, heart disease or complicated medical conditions.
+In this trip difficulty grading level of trekking, the experience is not desirable, but the fitness is crucial.
+It is advisable not to undertake a C grade trek for those who have asthma, high blood pressure, heart disease, or complicated medical conditions.
 Walking times: 5-6 hours per day for up to 14 days Altitude: up to 5500m Terrain: well-traveled trails and daily ascents and descents.
 Remoteness: a reasonable level of local infrastructure, including lodge and accommodation.

-This level is suitable for the extremely fit people with mountaineering skills and knowledge.
-An extreme level of altitude and weather are to be encountered and may have to use ice ax and crampons on some of the treks.
+This level of trip difficulty grading is suitable for extremely fit people. with mountaineering skills and knowledge.
+An extreme level of altitude and bad weather.
+It may have to use ice axes and crampons on some of the treks.
 Stamina is the key to success in this level of the trek.
-Walking times: 6-10 hours per day for up to 25 days including rest days.
+Walking times: 6-10 hours per day for up to 25 days, including rest days.
 Altitude: up to 6000m Terrain: Rough and rocky sections.
 An excessive amount of ascents and descents.
 Remoteness: Includes remote areas, with no access to villages and local infrastructure.